edgio-docs/edgio-docs/guides/security.md

 5. If collapsed, expand the Rule Group dropdown using the arrow to its left.
 You can hover over the rule name or the Flag/Block dropdown to view the rule's description.
 6. Click the _Flag/Block_ dropdown.
 7. Select the action for the rules you want to change: _Off_, [_Flag_, or _Block_](#section_what_is_the_difference_between_flagging_and_blocking_a_rule_or_rule_group_).
 8. When you’ve made all your changes, select _ACTIVATE_.
+You will see a popup confirming the rule changes.
+When your changes have deployed, the version will update with the next number.

 ---